 - Communications and Public Affairs

 - Police and Public Safety

 - University Counsel

 In addition, one of the most powerful ways you will lead is by example.
-Your employees and peers will watch not just how you work, but how you live.
+Your employees and peers will watch not just how you work, but also how you live.
 How you live will demonstrate to others what is important to you.
-By modeling a healthy, balanced lifestyle you will inspire, and have the tools to equip, those around you to do the same.
+By modeling a healthy and balanced lifestyle, you will inspire and have the tools to equip those around you to do the same.